 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

 - Employers must begin withholding for child support on the first payday following receipt of a child support withholding order.
 Payments must be remitted within seven business days after payday.
 Child support cannot exceed a certain percentage of an employee's disposable income.
 See Child Support Withholding.

-- Employers are required to respond to a garnishment order within 30 days after being served with a summons, among fulfilling other responsibilities.
+- Employers are required to respond to a garnishment order within 30 days after being served with a summons, and fulfil other responsibilities.
 South Dakota law limits the amount of disposable earnings that is subject to creditor garnishment.
 See Creditor Garnishment Withholding.